 Physical, logical, application and network access-control for all Jisc managed systems that hold personal data are managed on a least-privilege, need-to-know, basis.

-Access to sensitive data via BOS is strictly limited to BOS’s support and technical teams.
-This access is only permitted when it is at the request of the client concerned or necessary for the investigation of operational issues (or when required by law).
+Access to data stored within BOS is strictly limited to BOS’s support and technical teams.
+This access is only permitted when it is at the request of the client concerned, or necessary for the investigation of operational issues, or when required by law.

-The BOS servers and backups are accessible only by members of the BOS technical team and other authorised members of IT Services within the University of Bristol (such as systems administrators or those responsible for maintaining the backup service).
+The BOS servers and backups are accessible only by members of the BOS technical team and other authorised members of staff at Jisc (such as systems administrators or those responsible for maintaining the backup service).

 New users choose their own passwords and will need to enter a username and password each time they log in.
 BOS issues a cookie to store session information when registered users log in.
 The session cookie does not include user information and is not retained once the browser is closed.

 No cookies are used when survey respondents complete surveys.